cylc/cylc-flow/doc/src/tutorial.rst

 error trapping code, messaging calls to report task progress back to the suite server program, and so forth.
 Job scripts are written to the *suite job log directory* where they can be viewed alongside the job output logs.
-They can be accessed at run time by right-clicking on the task in the cylc GUI, or printed to the terminal:
+They can printed to the terminal:

 .. code-block:: bash